 Where’s the Button?
-Simply put, you need to be prepared for some serious Jedi Mind Shit with The CEO.
-The feint’n'jab you used on Slick Steve isn’t going to work here.
+Simply put, you must be prepared for some serious Jedi Mind Shit with The CEO.
+The feint’n’jab you used on Slick Steve isn’t going to work here.
 In fact, the CEO may start the whole interview with, “What questions do you have for me?”

 Oh good.
 This is going to be easy.

 Yeah, it’s not.